 Here are more stunning sunset pictures that’ll take your breath away.

 “I was on a boat-based adventure sailing around Haida Gwaii,” writes Bruce Raby of Perth, Ontario.
 “In this image, we had sails up with a pretty good wind as you can tell from the horizon line.
 I was standing at the stern of the boat for this shot.”
 Thanks for sharing this incredible action shot, Bruce!

-See more of Bruce’s work in this gallery of the best backyard photography across Canada.
+See more of Bruce’s work in this gallery showcasing Canada’s best backyard photography.

 Cathy Ramsden from Blenheim, Ontario, took this postcard-perfect photo while canoeing in Grundy Lake Provincial Park.
 We wish we were there, too!